jolibrain/wheatley/README.md

 # Wheatley

-A Job-Shop Scheduling problem (JSSP) solver based on Reinforcement Learning, targeted to solving real-world industrial problems, and more.
+A Job-Shop Scheduling problem (JSSP) and Ressource-Constrained Planning Scheduling Problem (RCPSP) solver based on Reinforcement Learning, targeted to solving real-world industrial problems, and more.

+This repo contains the official implementation of [Learning to Solve Job Shop Scheduling under Uncertainty](https://arxiv.org/abs/2404.01308)

 ## Features